Sheep River Road Cycle Trip

 Keep an eye on the wind.
 Ideally, you want a good west wind, that will then blow you back to your starting point.
 If you suspect an east wind, then be careful of going too far west and having one heck of a struggle back.
 That happened to me last August.
 It was a stiff east wind, and the group got away from me so I had to do it all myself.
 What doesn’t kill you…

 The Gorge Creek Trail turn off is cause for concern for many cyclists.
 The road down is steep and long, but the road up the other side is super steep and unrelenting.
 According to Strava, the grade is 14.8% in some spots.
-When the road is closed, it’s possible to switchback up this steep section to lesson the angle a bit.
-Walking your bike up is also an option.
+When the road is closed, it’s possible to switchback up this steep section to lesson the angle.
+Walking your bike up is also an option, but remember that staying on your bike is always faster than walking, no matter how painful at the time.

 Beyond Gorge Creek is where the views get really pretty, and there are plenty of places to stop for viewpoints.
 There is Tiger Falls at the Indian Oils parking lot, and Sheep River Falls further down.

 The mountain views are also incredible.
-While you can see Shunga-la-she on the left, and Mount Burns on the right, the impressive massif of Gibraltar Mountain is only visible from the far end.
+While you can see Shunga-la-she on the left, and Mount Burns on the right, the impressive massif of Gibraltar Mountain is only visible from the far end of the Sheep River road.

 The best time to view the Bighorn Sheep is definitely early spring.
 The moms and babies are most readily viewed, with the rams coming and going.
 About 15 years ago, I biked this area in late March and saw a large circle of rams, heads down, horn to horn.
 It was quite the sight.
 There were no camera phones then, but I should have taken the time to dig out my real camera because I’ve never seen that again.